 NSW DPI encourages safe boating, and recommends skippers consider the following:

-If a dive flag is raised on a boat or towed behind a diver, you must slow down, keep well clear and keep a good lookout for divers, snorkelers or diving equipment.
+If an 'Alpha' flag is raised on a boat or towed behind a spearfisher, you must slow down, keep well clear and keep a good lookout for spearfishers, snorkelers or floating 'Alpha' flags.

-The dive master on the vessel may give instructions as to where the divers under his control are located.
+The master on the vessel may give instructions as to where spearfishers under their watch are located.
 If you are travelling at 10 knots or more, keep a minimum 60 metres from persons in the water.